<img alt="" src="https://secure.insightful-enterprise-intelligence.com/783141.png" style="display:none;">

 NVIDIA Blackwell GPUs are powered by six revolutionary technologies that will enable AI training and real-time LLM inference for models scaling up to 10 trillion parametres.
 The ground-breaking GPU will include the following features:

-1. World’s Most Powerful Chip: The Blackwell processor packs 208 billion transistors and is manufactured using a custom-built 4NP TSMC process.
-All NVIDIA Blackwell products feature two dies that are linked via a 900GB/s chip-to-chip interconnect, providing the power of two GPUs in one fully cache-coherent, full-stack-ready chip.
+1. Blackwell chip: The Blackwell includes the new NVIDIA chip processor packs 208 billion transistors and is manufactured using a custom-built 4NP TSMC process.
+All NVIDIA Blackwell products feature two dies that are linked via a 900GB/s chip-to-chip interconnect, providing the power of two GPUs in one fully cache-coherent, full-stack-ready Blackwell chip.

 2. Generative AI Engine: Custom Tensor Core technology, combined with NVIDIA TensorRT-LLM and NeMo framework innovations, accelerates inference and training for LLMs, including a mixture-of-experts models.
 Enterprises can optimise their business with the latest expert parallelism and quantisation techniques and deploy these models by using new precision formats.